stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 An [Application](#applications) is a real-world software application that communicates with Stormpath to offload user management, authentication, and security workflows.
 Each application that communicates with Stormpath is represented within Stormpath so you may manage its security needs.

-You can assign one or more Directories and/or Groups to an Application.
-Accounts within assigned directories and groups may login to the application.
+You can assign one or more *Account Stores* to an Application.
+Accounts within assigned account stores may login to the application.

+**Account Stores**

+An *Account Store* is a generic term for either a `Directory` or a `Group`.
+Directories and Groups are both considered 'account stores' because they both contain, or 'store', Accounts.

-**Directories**
+* **Directories**

-A [Directory](#directories) is a top-level storage containers of Accounts and Groups.
+  A [Directory](#directories) is a top-level storage container of Accounts and Groups.
 A Directory also manages security policies (like password strength) for the Accounts it contains.
 Stormpath supports two types of Directories: natively hosted 'Cloud' directories that originate in Stormpath and 'Mirror' directories that act as secure mirrors or replicas of existing directories outside of Stormpath, for example LDAP or Active Directory servers.

   Directories can be used to cleanly manage segmented account populations - for example, you might use one Directory for company employees and another Directory for customers, each with its own security policies.

-**Groups**
+* **Groups**

   A [Group](#groups) is a uniquely named collection of Accounts within a Directory.
 Each Group within a Directory must have a unique name and may contain Accounts within their own Directory.
 Groups are mostly used for security and access control, often called Role-Based Access Control.

   For example, you might only show a particular user interface button if an Account is in the 'Administrators' Group.
 It might be helpful to note that Stormpath does not have an explicit Role concept - you use Stormpath Groups as Roles for Role-Based Access Control.

 **Accounts**